GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

 Setting up your computer for computational research
 ***************************************************

 How much impact can a computer setup possibly have?
-It turns out some choices can make your daily life as a computational scientist a lot happier.
+Some choices can make your daily life as a computational scientist a lot happier.
 Conversely, other choices can make you curse yourself.
 If it sounds like I'm talking from experience, you're correct -- 20+ years worth.

 Be systematic
 =============